stelligent/stelligent-u/15-Kubernetes/README.md

 - Run command `kubectl describe pod busybox` to view information about the pod.

-After you're done inspecting the pod, run the kubectl command that will delete the pod.
+After you're done inspecting the pod, go ahead and delete the pod (using the same process from earlier labs).

 ### Retrospective 15.2